1300 Years of History

 Handmade Ogawa Washi is carefully made, sheet by sheet, by the hands of skilled craftspeople.

-ROOTED IN TRADITION,
+ROOTED IN TRADITION, DESIGNED FOR INNOVATION

 Washi is still produced in many parts of Japan.
 Paper produced in Ogawa Town, Higashi-Chichibu Village, and nearby areas is collectively known as “Ogawa Washi.”
 Washi’s elegant translucence, subtly irregular texture, strength and durability make it suitable for countless practical and artistic applications.
 Rooted in centuries of tradition, washi may be the best possible material for creative explorations and innovation.